-- The first records of there being a settlement on the site was in AD75 when the Romans built a fort there.
+- The first record of a settlement on the site was in AD75 when the Romans built a fort there.

 - However, it wasn't until 1268 when Gilbert de Clare, Lord of Glamorgan started building his castle that the settlement's future development into the town of Caerphilly was determined.

 - The castle was only briefly used for the purpose it was designed for (as a defence against Llywelyn ap Gruffydd - Llywelyn The Last).
 King Henry III mediated in the dispute and sent a bishop to take control of the castle.

-- De Clare quickly took back control but and Llywelyn fell out of favour with the King, being stripped of his Lordship.
-This left de Clare with less need for such a strong fortress.
-Instead he used it mainly as a family home.
+- De Clare quickly took back control, but Llywelyn fell out of favour, with the King, stripping him of his Lordship.
+It left de Clare with less need for such a strong fortress.
+Instead, he used it mainly as a family home.

 - In 1326, Edward II briefly sought refuge in the castle from the army of his wife, Isabella.
 He ultimately met his end the year after in Berkeley Castle.

-- After the Civil War, the Roundhead army of Oliver Cromwell reputedly tried to blow it up with gunpowder.
-This may have resulted in the Leaning Tower.
+- After the Civil War, the Roundhead army of Oliver Cromwell reputedly tried to blow it up with gunpowder, which may have resulted in the Leaning Tower.
 What a shame there wasn't a photographer around at the time to document the occasion!
-Other theories as to the reason for the Tower's lean include subsidence when draining of the lake took place.
-Subsequent removal of stone to build other properties resulted in further dilapidation of the castle.
+Other theories as to why the Tower leans include subsidence when draining of the lake took place.
+Subsequent removal of stone to build additional properties resulted in further dilapidation of the castle.

 - Eventually, the medieval enthusiast the Third Marquess of Bute started restoration on the site in the late 19th century.

 - In 1950, the 5th Marquess gave the castle to the state.
 So now the Welsh heritage trust Cadw manage the site in trust for future generations to enjoy.